belak/homelab-infra/README.md

 Most services will only end up being cluster-internal, but we still need to expose a few services for external use.

 - 192.168.43.1 - Traefik - Exposed for port forwarding
+- 192.168.43.2 - Postgres - Exposed so Ansible can create databases and credentials